Daikatana: Development

 Something that further impacted production was the departure of around twenty staff members from the team, who either left Ion Storm or transferred to the Austin studio.
 In 1998, lead artist Bryan Pritchard left the company and was replaced by Eric Smith.
-According to staff member Christian Divine, the growing negative press surrounding the company had a further detrimental effect on development.
+According to Divine, the growing negative press surrounding the company had a further detrimental effect on development.
 Some of the backlash eventually led to his own departure for Ion Storm's Austin studio to work on Deus Ex.
+Almost the entire team working on Daikatana left to join Gathering of Developers by 1999.
 The most notorious incident was the public resignation of nine core team members at once, something Romero understood given the low team morale but felt as a betrayal of trust.
 The departures led to the hiring of Stevie Case as level designer and Chris Perna to polish and add to character models.
+17 people, one-fifth of Ion Storm's employees, left in early 1999, and Corrinne Yu, director of technology, left for 3D Realms.
+Only two staff members remained on the game for the entirety of its production.

-In a 1999 interview, Romero attributed the slowing of development during that period to the staff departures, but said that most of the level design and the entire score had been completed before that.
-Problems reached the point that Eidos publishing director John Kavanagh was sent down to sort out problems surrounding it production.
+Problems reached the point that Eidos publishing director John Kavanagh was sent down to sort out problems surrounding its production.
 In a later interview, Romero admitted there were many faults with the game at release, blaming the development culture and management clashes at Ion Storm, in addition to staff departures causing much of the work to be scrapped and begun over again.
 Divine attributed the problems to a combination of overly carefree atmosphere, and corporate struggles about company ownership interfering with game production.
-Only two staff members remained on the game for the entirety of its production.
+In a 1999 interview, Romero attributed the slowing of development during that period to the staff departures, but said that most of the level design and the entire score had been completed before that.
+Wired listed the game 5th on the list of vaporware for 1999.
+A sequel, using the Unreal Engine 1, was considered.